 - Mower blades should be sharpened 2 – 3 times per year.
 Usually at the start of spring and again halfway through the summer.

-WHAT HEIGHT SHOULD YOU MOW YOUR LAWN AT?
+WHAT HEIGHT SHOULD I MOW MY LAWN TO?

 Depending on the type of grass you have in your lawn, you’ll have to set the height of your lawn mower blades differently.
 We’ve set the heights for common grass types below to make it easier for you.